What is my actual return?

 However, based on rulings of the Supreme Court (Hoge Raad), we must tax your actual return if it is lower than the notional return.

 Until new legislation comes into effect for Box 3 (likely from 1 January 2028), we will continue to use the notional return, unless your actual return is lower.
 This is part of the rebuttal scheme ('Wet tegenbewijsregeling box 3').
+You will never pay more tax than we previously calculated.

 What counts as your actual return?